 If any of the check mark icons in the Status column have changed to a red warning sign, contact your system administrator for assistance.
+(The chapter Troubleshooting contains some tips).
 Airtime will do its best to restart any failing services, but sometimes manual intervention may be required; for example, in the case of hardware failure.